corgrath/abandoned-planemo.js/README.md

-Planemo JavaScript Open Source Software Quality Platform
+Planemo
 ===========================================================

+Planemo is an JavaScript Open Source Software Quality Platform.